cran/optimLanduse/README.md

-In contrast to the original approach, each indicator has a set of performances (![U_i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;U_i "U_i"), Equations 2 and 3 in Husmann et al., n.d.; Fig. 3 and 4 visualize the sets of indicator performances).
+In contrast to the original approach, each indicator has a set of performances (![U_i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;U_i "U_i"), Equations 2 and 3 in Husmann et al., 2022; Fig. 3 and 4 visualize the sets of indicator performances).
 Following the robust philosophy, we selected only the worst performance out of the set of uncertainties for each indicator.
 The resulting worst performances of the non-optimized